The Importance of Removing Solid Waste in Aquaponics

 Today, we use mechanical filters to remove solid waste from the system before it reaches the grow bed.

 A mechanical filter is a crucial component of any aquaponics setup.
-It helps maintain water quality and prevents the buildup of harmful substances.
+It helps maintain water quality and prevents the build-up of harmful substances.

 For small aquaponics systems, a simple "solids trap" can be used.
 This needs to be cleaned weekly but effectively traps the solid waste.

-The principle remains the same: water and waste enter the filter, clean water exits, and the waste is left behind until it is manually removed.
+No matter the size, the principle remains the same: water and waste enter the filter, clean water exits, and the waste is left behind until it is manually removed.

 Types of Mechanical Filters

-Maintaining Your System
+Maintaining Your Aquaponics System Through Regular Solid Waste Removal

 By removing solid waste efficiently, you ensure healthy fish and healthy plants.

 I've known people who don't have a mechanical filter and don't remove their solid waste.
-Instead, after each growing season (once or twice a year at most), they have to manually remove all the gravel from the growbed, clean it, and put it back.
+Instead, after each growing season (once or twice a year at most), they have to manually remove all the gravel from the grow bed, clean it, and put it back.

 Or, you can install a simple mechanical filter!